savasy/prompt-based-learning/README.md

 In order to use the models to achieve prediction tasks, the only thing to be done is to modify the original input<X> using a task-specific template into a textual string prompt such as
   * <X, that is [MASK].>

- Here is a quick run!
+ Here is a quick demo!

  ```
 # load Prompting class